dankleiman/dankleiman.github.io/content/post/2015-04-29-10-of-my-favorite-talks-from-railsconf-2015.md

 ---
 title: "10 of My Favorite Talks from RailsConf 2015"
 date: 2015-04-29 20:47:31 -0400
-comments: true
-author: Dan Kleiman
 categories:
+- Code
+- RailsConf
 ---

 RailsConf 2015 was a blast.
 There were talks on a such a wide range of topics, that I wanted to capture some of my favorites here.